openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-trend.md

 <!-- Note: you can overwrite the definition-provided description and add your own intro/additional sections instead -->
 <!-- DO NOT REMOVE the following comments if you intend to keep the definition-provided description -->
 <!-- GENERATED componentDescription -->
-Trend line to display the overall recent evoluation of an item
+Trend line to display the overall recent evolution of an item
 <!-- GENERATED /componentDescription -->

 ## Configuration